ibm-cloud-docs/watson-assistant/search-customsearch-add.md

      {: caption="Custom service search result messages" caption-side="top"}
 1. Click **Save** and then **Close** to end the Custom service set up in the client-side.

+## Setting up Milvus for Custom service
+{: #setup-milvus}

+Milvus is a full-text search engine that you can use for handling large-scale datasets.
+For applications requiring real-time search capabilities and numerous concurrent users, you can use Milvus, that has a distributed architecture, high performance, flexible data model, and real-time analytics capabilities.
+{: shortdesc}

+### Setting up Milvus with server credentials
+{: #setup-milvus-server}

+1. Set up Milvus on your assistant with server credentials by following the steps mentioned in [Setting up a Custom service with server credentials](#setup-custom-service-server).
+2. For more information on examples and references for Milvus, see [Example with Milvus]( https://github.com/watson-developer-cloud/assistant-toolkit/blob/master/integrations/extensions/starter-kits/search-with-custom-service/custom-search-server-setup-guide.md#example-with-milvus){: external}.

+### Setting up Milvus through your client
+{: #setup-milvus-client}

+Set up Milvus on your assistant through your client by following the steps mentioned in [Setting up a Custom service through your client](#setup-custom-service-client).

 ## Setting up retrieval systems for a Custom service
 {: #setup-retrieval}